ugoviti/izpbx/README.md

 - 60 secs install from zero to a running full features PBX system.
 - Really fast initial bootstrap to deploy a full stack Asterisk+FreePBX system
 - Small image footprint
-- Persistent storage mode for configuration data (define APP_DATA variable to enable)
 - CentOS 8 64bit powered
 - Asterisk PBX Engine (compiled from scratch)
-- G729, Motif coded compiled
+- Opus, G729, Motif codecs compiled
 - FreePBX WEB Management GUI (with predownloaded modules for quicker initial deploy)
-- First automatic installation managed when deploing the izpbx, subsequent updates managed by FreePBX Version Upgrade
+- First automatic installation managed when deploying the izpbx, subsequent updates managed by FreePBX Official Version Upgrade
+- Persistent storage mode for configuration data (define APP_DATA variable to enable)
-- izpbx scripts (into container shell digit izpbx+TAB to discover)
+- Misc izpbx scripts (into container shell digit izpbx+TAB to discover)
 - tcpdump and sngrep utility to debug VoIP packets
 - fail2ban as security monitor to block SIP and HTTP brute force attacks
 - supervisord as services management with monitoring and automatic restart
 - postfix MTA daemon for sending mails (notifications, voicemails and FAXes)
 - cron daemon
-- Apache 2.4 and PHP 7.3
+- Apache 2.4 and PHP 7.3 (mpm_prefork+mod_php configuration mode)
 - Automatic Let's Encrypt HTTPS Certificate management for exposed PBXs to internet
 - Logrotating of services logs
-- FOP2 Operator Panel
+- FOP2 Operator Panel (optional)
 - Asterisk Zabbix agent for active health monitoring
 - All Bootstrap configurations made via single `.env` file
 - Many customizable variables to use (look inside `default.env` file)
-- Two containers setup:
+- Two containers setup: (antipattern docker design but needed by the FreePBX ecosystem to works)
-  - izpbx-asterisk: Asterisk Engine + FreePBX Frontend (antipattern docker design but needed for the PBX ecosystem)
+  - izpbx-asterisk: Asterisk Engine + FreePBX Frontend + others services
   - mariadb: Database Backend

 # How to use this image

 Using docker-compose is the suggested method:

+- Install Docker Runtime and docker-compose utility from https://www.docker.com/get-started for you Operating System.

 - Update or create file `/etc/docker/daemon.json` with:
 (useful to avoid docker proxy NAT of packets.
 Needed to make SIP/RTP UDP traffic works without problems)